I was recently filling out a form that asked for my current marathon personal record. I realized I have no idea what mine is.

 Finding The Best Use Of My Skill Set

-Being a true leader means letting everyone shine in a role where they will excel.
-In a way that will highlight their skill set.
+Being a true leader means letting everyone shine in a role where they will excel, that will highlight their skill set.

-For me, I often say I’m not fast, but I am consistent.
+For me, I often say I’m not a fast runner, but I am consistent.

 I’ll leave the fast times to the speedsters.
 I shine at keeping my pace and effort consistent and encouraging newer runners.